apache/pulsar/site2/docs/functions-runtime.md

   percentMemoryPadding: 10
 ```

-As stated earlier, If you already run your Functions Worker embedded in a Broker on Kubernetes, you can keep many of these settings as their default.
+As stated earlier, if you already run your functions worker embedded in a broker on Kubernetes, you can keep many of these settings as default.

 ### Standalone Functions Worker on K8S

-If you run your Functions Worker standalone (i.e. not embedded) on Kubernetes, you will need to configure `pulsarSerivceUrl` to be the URL of the
+If you run your Functions Worker standalone (that is, not embedded) on Kubernetes, you need to configure `pulsarSerivceUrl` to be the URL of the
 broker and `pulsarAdminUrl` as the URL to the Functions Worker.

-As an example, suppose both our Pulsar Brokers and Function Workers are run in the `pulsar` K8S namespace.
-Additionally, assuming the Brokers have a service called `brokers` and the Functions Worker has a service called `func-worker`, then the settings would be:
+As an example, suppose both our Pulsar brokers and Function Workers run in the `pulsar` K8S namespace.
+Additionally, assuming the brokers have a service called `brokers` and the Functions Worker has a service called `func-worker`, then the settings would be:

 ```yaml
 pulsarServiceUrl: pulsar://broker.pulsar:6650 // or pulsar+ssl://broker.pulsar:6651 if using TLS